-- B7 lagrange B8 lag - (a) Input: Any economic resource that creates outputs, or has the ability to contribute to the creations of outputs, when one or more processes are applied to it.
+- B7 14A business consists of inputs and processes applied to those inputs that have the ability to contribute to the creation of outputs.
+The three elements of a business are defined as follows (see paragraphs B8-B12D for guidance on the elements of a business): - (a) Input: Any economic resource that creates outputs, or has the ability to contribute to the creations of outputs, when one or more processes are applied to it.
 Examples include noncurrent assets (including intangible assets or rights to use non-current assets), intellectual property, the ability to obtain access to necessary materials or rights and employees. - Process: Any system, standard, protocol, convention or rule (b) that, when applied to an input or inputs, creates outputs or has the ability to contribute to the creations of outputs.
 Examples include strategic management processes. operational processes and resource management processes.
 These processes typically are documented, but the intellectual capacity of an organised workforce having the necessary skills and experience following rules and conventions may provide the necessary processes that are capable of being applied to inputs to create outputs.
 (Accounting, billing, payroll and other administrative systems typically are not processes used to create outputs.) - (c) Output: The result of inputs and processes applied to those inputs that provide goods or services to customers, generate investment income (such as dividends or interest) or generate other income from ordinary activities.

-&lt;sup>13 Substituted vide Notification No. G.S.R.
+&lt;sup>14 Substituted vide Notification No. G.S.R.
 463(E) dated 24th July, 2020.